-"Procured from within the EU by Name of the Parallel Importer and Address and relabelled by Manufacturer as stated in the application form."
-The parallel import number given by the Medicines Authority to each product should also be included.
+"Procured from within the EU by [Name of the Parallel Importer and Address] and relabelled by [Name of Manufacturer as stated in the application form]."
+The parallel import number given by the Malta Medicines Authority to each product should also be included.

-For products sourced from countries with non-English labels and package leaflets, the text in English should be a direct translation of the text in the source country and should include the below:
+For products sourced from countries with non-English labels and package leaflets, the text in English should be a direct translation of the text in the source country and should also include the information as mentioned above: